JohnLCaron/rlauxe/docs/SamplePopulations.md

 * **physical card** = pcard: the physical ballot or physical card if the ballot has multiple cards and the cards are scanned and stored separately.
 * **CVR**: scanned electronic record of a physical card
 * **MVR**: human audited physical card
 * **auditable card** = card:  internal computer representation of a physical card; contains the CVR if there is one.
-A card usually has a _location_ which allows a human auditor to locate the physical card, and either a CVR or a _population_ that it belongs to.
+  A card must have a _location_ which allows a human auditor to locate the physical card, and either a CVR or a _batch_ that it belongs to.

+* **Contest population** = P_c: For each contest, the set of cards that may contain the contest.
+This is the sample population for the contest.
+* **Contest population size** = \|P_c\| = Npop: The size of the contest's population.
+Npop >= Nc.

+* **Batches**: a complete partition of the cards.
+* **Batch**: a non-overlapping subset of the cards with a list of contests that are in the batch.
+* **Batch.possibleContests**: list of contests that are on any of the cards in the batch.
+* **Batch.hasSingleCardStyle**: is true if all cards in the batch have the same CardStyle, so that "we know exactly what contests are on each card".
 * **CardStyle**: the full and exact list of contests on a card.
+* **CardPool**: a batch that has a subtotal of the votes and a count of the number of cards in the batch.
-* **population**: a distinct container of pcards, from which we can retreive named cards (even if its just by an index into an ordered list).
+  It is also a distinct container of pcards, from which we can retreive named cards (eg by an index into an ordered list of pcards).
-* **population.possibleContests**: list of contests that are in this population.
-* **population.hasSingleCardStyle**: is true if all cards in the population have a single known CardStyle, so that "we think we know exactly what contests are on each card".

 * **contest upper limit**: For each contest, we have a trusted upper limit Nc = Nupper, of the number of cards containing the contest.
 * **phantom card** = auditable card added to ensure number of cards = Nc.
-Phantom cards arent in a population; they have a list of contests they contain.
+Phantom cards arent in a population; they have their own list of contests.
 * **card manifest** = complete list of auditable cards, one for each physical card and phantom card.

-* **Contest population** = P_c: For each contest, the set of cards that may contain the contest.
-This is the sample population for the contest.
-* **Contest population size** = \|P_c\| = Npop: The size of the contest's population.
-Npop >= Nc.
-If hasStyle = true for all populations containing the contest, then Nc = Npop.

 * **Reported margin**: Each assorter has a reported margin with Nc as denominator; For Plurality it is (nwinners - nlosers) / Nc.
-  Other assorters have numerators somewhat different.
+  Other assorters have numerators possibly different.
 * **Diluted margin**:  Each assorter has a diluted margin with Npop as denominator; for Plurality it is (nwinners - nlosers) / Npop.
-  Other assorters have numerators somewhat different.
+  Other assorters have numerators possibly different.

-## Populations
+## Populations and Batches and Pools

-Each contest has a known population P_c of cards that might contain it. |P_c| = Npopulation = Npop is used for the diluted margin.
+Each contest has a known population P_c of cards that might contain it. |P_c| = Npop is used for the diluted margin.
 When auditing, we sample consistently over P_c.

 In the best case, we are running a CLCA audit where the CVRs record the undervotes.
 Then, the CVRs record the exact contests on the card, and Npop = Nc.

+In the next best case, we have some cards with CVRs and some without.
+The non-CVR cards are in CardPools with known vote subtotals.
+Then we can run a OneAudit.
+Otherwise, we can run a Polling audit.
+In these case we create Batches to describe what we know about which cards have which contests.
+We might still know the exact list of contests on all the cards (Npop = Nc), or only the approximate list of contests (Npop > Nc).
-There are other scenarios besides CLCA with undervotes where we know exactly which contests are on each card (even for polling):
+For example, we know exactly which contests are on each card:

 1. When theres only one contest.
-2. When the cards are divided into populations that have only one CardStyle.
+2. When the cards are divided into batches that have only one CardStyle.

-In the case that "we know exactly what contests are on all cards", SHANGRLA sets hasStyle = true.
-So we will take that as the meaning of hasStyle.

-When we dont know the exact list of contests on all the cards, it is still worth narrowing the population size down as much as possible, to minimize sample sizes.

-Populations describe the containers that the physical cards are kept in.
-Using populations minimizes the diluted count (and so maximizes the margins) as much as possible.
+3. Each ballot has a known Ballot Style.

+The batch.hasSingleCardStyle = true when all cards in the batch contain exactly batch.possibleContests, and false when different cards may have different subsets of batch.possibleContests.

+A CardPool is a batch that also has a vote subtotal, which allows to run a OneAudit.
+One can also run a Polling audit with pools, which makes the estimation more accurate.

-For the same audit and contest, you could have different populations with different values of hasSingleCardStyle.
+For the same audit and contest, you could have different batches with different values of hasSingleCardStyle.
 For example, one precinct has a single CardStyle containing contest c, and another has multiple card styles, not all of which contain contest c.

-The calculation of Npop must be transparent so verifiers (or just humans?) can verify it.
+The calculation of Npop must be transparent so verifiers (and humans) can verify it.
-The Population list should be published / committed to.
+The Batches must be published / committed to.

 Its worth noting that the EA (election authority) knows the card style for every voter and ballot.
 So we are dealing with the limitations of associating CardStyles with the anonymous physical ballots and scanned cvrs.